Want to know how to build a successful freelance design career? Get exclusive tips from the experts, including designer Jessica Walsh.

 Finally, don’t be disheartened by setbacks.
 Every designer goes through this and it’s important to remember that just one opportunity can boost your career.”

 Karlie is the lead designer and founder of boutique branding design studio Fika.
 She’s a graphic designer and packaging guru with a Media and Communications degree majoring in Interactive and Visual Design from Queensland University of Technology (QUT).
 Her desire has always been to create, whether that be through a thread in a cross stitch, packaging design, or digital and print designs.

 Previously working as a freelance graphic designer, Karlie created Fika Studio to help bring brands to life.
 Based in Melbourne, Australia, Fika aims to build brand identities in the most simplistic and beautiful way.
-Known for creating the iconic branding and packaging for the growing and hyped brand bangn body, as well as other local Aussie labels such as Malo, Together Co. and THE MODERN DAY LIVING, Karlie has these valuable pearls of wisdom to share with freelance designers wanting to grow their businesses…
+Known for creating the iconic branding and packaging for the growing and hyped brand bangn body, as well as other brands such as Wednesday cleanse day, Scouted recruitment and Sassy saints, Karlie has these valuable pearls of wisdom to share with freelance designers wanting to grow their businesses.

 While you can learn from all these amazing social platforms, be careful not to get caught up in comparison.
 You’re comparing your journey to designers who might be 10+ years into a career, and popular styles are always evolving.
 While great, social platforms also contribute to the idea that we must ALWAYS be churning out design work.
 This is fairly unrealistic – sometimes a project might take two days, but others may take 12 months.

 Not everything you design, especially early on, will fit your aesthetic.
 This will change over time but don’t be focussed on designing “for the gram”.
 Simply design work that makes you happy and your career will grow.”